APT29 Evaluation: Detection Categories

 After performing detection categorizations, we calibrate the categories across all vendors to look for discrepancies and ensure categories are applied consistently.
 The decision of what category to apply is ultimately based on human analysis and is therefore subject to discretion and biases inherent in all human analysis, although we do make efforts to hedge against these biases by structuring analysis as described above.

-For Round 1, there are nine possible detection categories.
+For the APT29 evaluation, there are 13 possible detection categories.
 These categories are divided into two types: “Main” and “Modifier.”
 Each detection receives one “Main” category designation and may optionally receive one or more “Modifier” category designations.

 We break the two category types down as follows: